Header image courtesy of @travellology (via Instagram)

 To return, simply retrace your steps to Sam Mun Tsai and catch minibus 20K or bus 74K.
 Alternatively, you could try to catch a kaito boat from the tombolo on weekends, which will bring you to Tai Mei Tuk.

-Sitting out in the waters between So Lo Pun and Crooked Island, Ap Chau or Robinson Island gained its Cantonese name—meaning “Duck Island”—because its shape when viewed from the north apparently resembles the bird lying on water.
-This 0.04-square kilometre island is special because it is one of Hong Kong’s smallest inhabited islands, and is composed of red breccia, a type of oxidised, reddish rock that is rare in Hong Kong, only also found in Kat O and a few other islets in Starling Inlet.
+Sitting out in the waters between So Lo Pun and Crooked Island, Ap Chau (or Robinson Island) gained its Cantonese name—meaning “Duck Island”—because its shape, when viewed from the north, apparently resembles the bird lying on water.
+This tiny island is special because it is one of Hong Kong’s smallest inhabited islands, and is composed of red breccia, a type of oxidised, reddish rock only also found in Kat O and a few other islets in Starling Inlet.

 One of its most famous features is a sea arch named the Duck’s Eye.
 In 2018, the defunct village school was converted into the Ap Chau Story Room to promote the island’s history and the Tanka fisher people's heritage.
-Ap Chau is easy enough to walk around and explore, with an overarching feeling that you’re not really in modern Hong Kong any more.
+Ap Chau is easy enough to explore, with an overarching feeling that you’re not really in modern Hong Kong anymore.